How Long Does it Take to Set Up an Estate Plan?

 at The Law Offices of Hoy & Sahlas, LLC.

-In as little as one week your estate plan can be established depending on different factors such as: your schedule, your legal needs, whether you are able to come to our office, whether you have provided us with all the information and/or documents we require and whether you desire a follow-up appointment to address any further questions you may still have, etc.
+In as little as 2 weeks, your estate plan can be established depending on different factors such as: your schedule, your legal needs, whether you are able to come to our office, whether you have provided us with all the information and/or documents we require and whether you desire a follow-up appointment to address any further questions you may still have, and whether you are willing to pay a rush fee, etc.

 Typically, after your initial consultation, we will send you drafts for your review by the following week (depending on whether we have all the information we require and the level of complexity of your individual situation, legal needs and estate plan).
 Once you have reviewed and approved your drafts, you can schedule your appointment to come in to our office and sign (execute) your estate plan documents.